triggermesh/docs/docs/targets/elasticsearch.md

 - User and password to the Elasticsearch cluster.
 - An APIKey instead of User and password.

-Additionaly when using a self signed you will need to either inform the `CACertificate` or set the `SkipVerify`.
+Additionaly when using a self signed certificate you will need to either inform the `CACertificate` or set the `SkipVerify` field.

 ### Deploy Elasticsearch target